-As suggested above, the distribution of the facts makes SE close to strong pronouns in Spanish.
-In fact, the animacy restriction systematically puts together impersonal constructions with 2nd or 3rd person agreement (Fernández-Soriano & Taboas 1999), and se in SE constructions, differentiating it from impersonal silent/implicit arguments in infinitival constructions (16a) or middle sentences (see sec.
+from impersonal silent/implicit arguments in infinitival constructions (18a) or middle sentences (see sec.
 3.4).
 That strongly suggests that the animate/non-animate distinction in impersonal sentences falls squarely within Montalbetti's generalization, which establishes that overt pronouns entering into agreement relations obligatorily have animate interpretation.
-Thus, for instance, in subject position (18a,b), the pronoun ella can only refer to her, but as a P complement it can both refer to her and to (feminine) it (18c).
+Thus, for instance, in subject position (20a,b), the pronoun ella can only refer to her, but as a P complement it can both refer to her and to (feminine) it (20c).

-La niña cayó ella cayó (18)a.
-The girl fell she fell \ella cayó La silla cayó b.
-The chair fell itfem fell Salió la silla/la niña ↔ salió sin ella c. sin Get.out.3sS without the chair/the girl ↔ get.out.3sS without itfem/her "... without the chair/the child/"it/her '(S)he left without the chair/the child/'
+(20)La niña cayó ella cayó a.
+The girl fell she fell La silla cayó ella cayó b. \leftrightarrow The chair fell it{fem} fell la silla/la niña ↔ salió sin ella Salió sin c.
+Get.out.3sS without the chair/the girl ↔ get.out.3sS without it{fem}/her "... without the chair/the child/'it/her' '(S)he left without the chair/the child/'